-you've heerd forty folks say the same you turnin' into a blamed fool at your thing.
-But what you hain't heerd I'm time o' life, to be bringin' a dead woman into camp? he says.
-But I Maine, as maybe, I don't say-born a knew I wasn't anywheres near dyin', lumberman, an' his father one before an' Smith knows it too, now.
-I'd him.
-An' so, when Minnesota opened give a sight if he wasn't below.
-He's so contented to have me round again, he says he don't care if we never stir from here the rest of our lives; an' I'm sure I don't an' wouldn't.
-I walk under them pines, an' small 'em deep in' an' I says, 'Here's your life-elixir, an' no mistake;' an' if folks knew it they wouldn't die in little close rooms, but come out under 'em.
+"I hankered after home; I do it even now, once in a great while," the shadowy woman went on; "but I ain't overseer, come out, he looked a minute, so contented to have me round again, he says he don't care if we never stir sure I don't an' wouldn't.
+I walk under says, 'Here's your life-elixir, an' no mistake;' an' if folks knew it they wouldn't die in little close rooms, but come out under 'em.
 I was always a master-hand for out-doors, an' he helps along the house-work, so't we can garden together, an' Shahweah does what he an' me ain't a mind to.
-Mostly as long as daylight lasts I putter round outside; an' I ain't sure but what I shall be an old woman yet, even if I hain't but a piece of a lung left.'
+Mostly as long as daylight lasts I putter round outside; an' I ain't sare but what I shall be an old woman yet, even if I hain't but a piece of a lung left.'

 "As for them men, you never see twenty fellows more set on bein' agreeable than they was.
-For all havin' to whisper, I always managed to make em hear, an' I did odds an' ends for 'em, an' they went in an' out, an' told stories, an' sung, an' one night I even danced; an' I never had a more sociable winter.
+For all havin' to whisper, I always managed to make 'em hear, an' I did odds an' ends for 'em, an' they went in an' out, an' told stories, an' sung, an' one night I even danced; an' I never had a more sociable winter.
 I thought he'd be a leetle lonesome when they went below; but he takes a sight of comfort in the paper-we've had it from the beginnin'-an' he don't seem to mind one mite.
 I always read considerable, an' I go over an' over the few books we've got, an' find somethin' new every time.
 And I expect you'll laugh when I tell you the only thing that ever makes me lonesome or skeery.
 'Tain't Injins; I don't see but what they're folksy enough, when you git over their blankets.
 It's loons.
 I say they're the lonesomest thing in natur', an' when they holler I jest crawl all over.
 But then I can git along even with them.
 An' now I'd like to know how you come here, an' all about it, every word; but I'm dreadful sorry he ain't to home."-Helen Campbell, in Lippincott.